SSWConsulting/SSW.Rules.Content/rules/methodology-daily-scrums/rule.md

 ### Tip #1: Be prepared for the meeting

-Before you join the Daily Scrum, [check the Teams group](/how-to-see-what-is-going-on-in-your-project) to see what your colleagues have been discussing and working on, and check the portal to confirm the meeting time.
+Before you join the Daily Scrum, [check the group](/how-to-see-what-is-going-on-in-your-project) to see what your colleagues have been discussing and working on, and check the portal to confirm the meeting time.
 If you’re joining a new project or re-joining a previous one after some time away, these steps are important to keep yourself up-to-date and abreast of progress.

 Then you’ll be able to say to your Scrum Master, “I’ve had a look at the Teams group.
 I am ready to join the daily Scrum.”